camillecelaries/camillecelaries.github.io/_pages/teaching.md

 ***

-<b>Tools for simulation (Python)</b>, for 3rd year BS fundamental physics students
+<b>Tools for simulation (Python)</b>, mentoring + practical work
+<br>For 3rd year BS fundamental physics students
 <br>(April-May 2024 - Montpellier Faculty of Sciences, France)

 This course aims to teach students how to use the Python programming language.
-It covers the basics and most useful functions.
+It covers the basics and most useful functions along with different methods to solve equations.

 <i>Subjects</i> : loops, arrays, algebra, linear systems, optimization, numerical analysis (EDOs)